 Stand Up Paddle boarding (SUP)

 Stand up paddle surfing (SUP), or in the Hawaiian language Hoe he’e nalu, is an emerging global sport with a Hawaiian heritage.
-Kona is a great place to try it out.
-Read more about SUP.
+Kona has SUP board rentals and lessons available and is a great place to try out SUPping.

 Swim with Dolphins